Samm14s/industrial_robotics_project/README.md

 ```
 ---
 ## Data Analysis
-To plot and compare the 2 trajectories execute the script:
+To plot and compare the 2 trajectories execute the Matlab script:
 ```bash
 compare_trajectories.m
 ```